Best Credit Cards for Airline Miles in 2020

 We define a "regular traveler" as someone who travels once per quarter, either for work or pleasure.
 While a road warrior or business consultant who travels once per week will definitely get value out of this card, there are even more powerful cards out there (that have higher annual fees) that are a better fit for them.

 Earning points is easy with the Chase Sapphire Preferred® card.
 You'll earn two points per dollar on all travel and dining purchases, and one point per dollar on everything else.
 Currently, the card also has a 60,000 point sign up bonus for spending $4,000 in the first three months from account opening.
-60,000 points is worth $1,200 in travel rewards based on our valuation.
+60,000 points are worth $1,200 in travel rewards based on our valuation.

 These points can be transferred to a number of airlines and hotel brands.
 Airline brands include: